Trish Stratus: Full-time return (2022–2023)

-On February 27, 2023, Stratus made her return on Raw, helping Lita and Becky Lynch defeat Damage CTRL (Dakota Kai and Iyo Sky) for the WWE Women's Tag Team Championship by taking out Damage CTRL's leader, Bayley, who tried interfering.
-The following week, she announced that she would be coming out of retirement to team with Lita and Lynch to face Damage CTRL (Bayley, Kai, and Sky) in a six-woman tag team match at WrestleMania 39.
+On the February 27, 2023, episode of Raw, Stratus helped Lita and Becky Lynch defeat Damage CTRL for the WWE Women's Tag Team Championship by taking out Damage CTRL's leader, Bayley, who attempted to interfere.
+The following week, she announced that she would be teaming up with Lita and Lynch to face Damage CTRL in a six-woman tag team match at WrestleMania 39.
+Stratus would appear on every episode of Raw in the build to their match.
+At WrestleMania 39, Stratus, Lita and Lynch were successful in defeating Damage CTRL.